mchenggit/kabanero-event/architecture/README.md

 - Start a new run of the Pipeline.
 For Tekton this means:
    - Creating a new PipelineResource for the input repository
    - Creating a new PipelineResource for the output docker image
-      - The name of the image is ${default-docker-registry}/hello-world-master
+      - The name of the image is ${default-docker-registry}/${namespace}/hello-world, where namespace is hello-world.
-      - **TBD**: Tag it with commit id, such as as ${default-docker-registry}/hello-world-master:123456?
+      - **TBD**: Tag it with commit id, such as as ${default-docker-registry}/${namepace}hello-world:123456?
+      - **TBD**: Should use some other name if not building master.
    - Create a new PipelineRun to start the run
    - Monitor the status of PipelineRun and update the summary in the status field of KabaneroRun.

 The kabanero operator also reacts to changes to the KabaneroRun resource instance:
-- When the instance is modified, modify/delete/create pipeline resources to match the specification change.
+- When the instance is modified/deleted, create the pipeline resources to match the specification change.
-- When the instance is deleted, delete pipeline resources related to this run.
+- When the instance is deleted, delete pipeline resources associated with  this run.

 #### Other Ways to Trigger a Build